-Dan Kuebler grew up in Hermann, Missouri where his German parents and grandparents showed him how to garden, implanting a love for gardening, the great taste of fresh food, and a long-held belief that farming is a noble profession.
+Dan Kuebler grew up in Hermann, where his German parents showed him how to garden.
+It left a lifelong impression.

 “I was intimately involved in the garden from the time I was old enough to walk,” he said.